-Higher than normal Cold Agglutinin Antibody levels in a normal person usually isn’t cause for concern unless it remains after a period of time.
+Higher than normal Cold Agglutinin Antibody levels in a normal person, usually isn’t cause for concern unless it remains after a period of time.

-In a normal person the skin of the hands and feet might become pale, and perhaps numb, but those symptoms will dissipate when the skin warms up.
+In a normal person the skin of the hands and feet might become pale, and perhaps numb, when exposed to cold.
+Those symptoms will dissipate when the skin warms up.
 There is normally no harm to the body.

-In a CAD they mostly experience their hands, feet, or nose becoming dark blue to almost black.
+Unlike a CAD.
+In a CAD, they mostly experience their hands, feet, or nose becoming dark blue to almost black.
 There may be no pain or discomfort in the initial stage.
 But this is a serious health concern for a person with CAD.
 Though the visible symptoms may go away, damage has taken place in the form of Hemolysis.
 The degree of damage will vary based on several factors.

 Higher levels of cold agglutinins when it comes to someone with Cold Agglutinin Disease [CAD], can quickly damage red blood cells in the body.
 This will cause a condition known as autoimmune hemolytic anemia.

 This test measures the amount of Cold Agglutinins in the blood.
 The test may be done while the blood is exposed to different temperatures.
 The test result is reported as a Titer (a ratio of concentration).